-During the opening conference, the highest ranking union official or union employee representative onsite shall designate who will participate in the walkaround.
-UAC R614-1-6.H. gives the CSHO the authority to resolve all disputes as to whom is the representative authorized by the employer and employees.
-UAC R614-1-6.H.3 states "the representative(s) authorized by employees shall be an employee(s) of the employer.

-However, if in the judgment of the CSHO, good cause has been shown why accompaniment by a third party who is not an employee of the employer (such as an industrial hygienist or safety engineer) is reasonably necessary to the conduct of an effective and thorough physical inspection of the workplace, such third party may accompany the CSHO during the inspection."
+During the opening conference, the highest-ranking union official or union employee representative onsite shall designate who will participate in the walkaround.
+UAC R614-1-6.H. gives the CSHO the authority to resolve all disputes as to whom the representative is authorized by the employer and employees.
+UAC R614-1-6.H.3 states "The representative(s) authorized by employees may be an employee of the employer or a third party.
+When the representative(s) authorized by employees is not an employee of the employer, they may accompany the CSHO during the inspection if, in the judgment of the CSHO, good cause has been shown why accompaniment by a third party is reasonably necessary to the conduct of an effective and through physical inspection of the workplace (including but not limited to because of their relevant knowledge, skills, or experience with hazards or conditions in the workplace or similar workplaces, or language or communication skills)."